Easy to make mustard without vinegar: with lemon juice

 • Optional (for easier blending): soak the mustard seeds in the lemon juice for 4 hours.

-• If needed add water.
+• Add the water.
+If needed add extra water.

 Nutrition